LuigiPagani/POD-Galerkin-for-Parabolic-PDEs/README.md

 1. **POD-Galerkin Method**: This notebook implements the classical POD-Galerkin method, where the solution of the PDE is approximated using a reduced basis obtained from the Proper Orthogonal Decomposition.
 The Galerkin projection is then used to derive a system of ordinary differential equations (ODEs) that approximate the original PDE.

 2. **POD-NN Method**: In this notebook, the POD method is combined with a neural network approach.
 The idea is to use a neural network to learn the dynamics of the reduced-order model, which can potentially offer better performance in terms of accuracy and computational efficiency compared to the traditional POD-Galerkin method.
-Test
+Test rr

 ## Getting Started